 The Onsite Program

-The Onsite Program is a two-day abbreviated version of the week-long SSI summer experience for schools, home school groups and youth groups throughout Michigan and beyond.
-This dynamic hands-on legislative experience provides students the opportunity to quickly learn to analyze data, practice critical thinking and develop team approaches while exercising a Biblical Worldview curriculum and instruction in debate and communications.
+The Onsite Program is a two-day abbreviated version of LEAD (SSI’s week-long summer program) for schools, home school groups and youth groups throughout Michigan and beyond.
+This dynamic hands-on legislative experience integrates a biblical worldview curriculum and provides students the opportunity to quickly learn to analyze data, practice critical thinking, develop team approaches, and improve their debate and communication skills.

 The Onsite Program is available on your time frame, at your location and customized for your group.

 Watch this video as SSI President, James Muffett, walks you through the Onsite Program.

 If your school, homeschool group or youth group is interested in this dynamic program, please contact SSI at 517-321-6233 or email us at email@example.com.